What is the Prevent strategy?

 We will also protect children from the risk of radicalisation, for example by using filters on the internet to make sure they can’t access extremist and terrorist material, or by vetting visitors who come into school to work with pupils.

-If you, as parents, have any concerns about children or adults in the respect of extremist views feel free to discuss this with Mrs Disney or Mrs Lillycrop in confidence.
+If you, as parents, have any concerns about children or adults in the respect of extremist views feel free to discuss this with Mrs Lillycrop or Ms Hepworth in confidence.